 Fitbit deals are everywhere this month.
-Although many gyms across the country have reopened, many gym-goers are still working out from home or outdoors.
-The warmer spring weather is also bringing more people outdoors.
+Although many gyms across the country have reopened, many gym-goers are choosing to exercise outdoors.
+That means they're relying on fitness trackers and smartwatches to help them track and achieve their fitness goals.
 As a result, retailers are offering some of the best Fitbit deals we've seen.

 If you're not familiar with the brand, Fitbit activity trackers are among the best fitness trackers you can buy.
 These wearable devices are excellent for helping you monitor and reach your fitness goals.
 However, there are multiple trackers and watches to choose from and finding the best Fitbit deals isn't always an easy task.